bitcoin-numeraire/doc/docs/introduction.md

 - Send and receive Bitcoin through the Lightning Network
 - Register a LN and Nostr Address (*your_username@numeraire.tech*)
 - Send and Receive Zaps on Nostr
-- Access your account programatically via API Keys
+- Access your account programmatically via API Keys
 - As a developer, integrate Bitcoin into your app with the [REST API](https://api.numeraire.tech/docs)

-[here](account/index.mdx) Register an account through the dashboard and discover all the features a Numeraire Account offers [here](account/index.mdx).
+Register an account through the dashboard and discover all the features a Numeraire Account offers [here](account/index.mdx).

 :::info
-Registering an account is free, without transaction fees, the only fees perceived are the Lightning protocol fees.
+Registering an account and sending payments is free.
+Numeraire does not charge transaction fees, the only fees perceived are the Lightning Network fees.
 :::

 ### Numeraire SwissKnife